electrified/cpuqt/README.md

 - Fix snapshot loading!
 - Improve code style/ naming, https://google.github.io/styleguide/cppguide.html#Naming
 - Show list of breakpoints in UI
-- Implement callack mechanism for extending, so don't have to inherit to do stuff like cpm_io
+- Implement callback mechanism for extending, so don't have to inherit to do stuff like cpm_io
+- throttle speed
+- colour output
+- keyboard input focus

 - Use some kind of static anaysis tool, e.g cppcheck (cppcheck . --force 2> err.txt)